Dinton Pastures Country Park: History

 Anglo Saxons farmed the park's river meadows and called the area Whistley, where "wisc" means marshy meadows and "lei" means a woodland clearing.

 From the start of the 17th century, much of the area then belonged to Windsor Forest.

 The present-day cafe was originally a farmhouse built in 1904, which was called 'High Chimneys'.
 In 1924 the area was sold to a farmer who renamed the farm after his home village of Dinton, near Aylesbury.

 The country park is part of the river Loddon's flood plain and so makes a good source of gravel, between 1969 and 1979 an extensive gravel extraction program was carried out.
 Much of the gravel was used for the M4 and the A329(M).

 In 1979 Dinton Pastures was opened to the public.
 In 1992, part of the country park, Lavells Lake, was declared as a local nature reserve by Wokingham Borough Council.

+Activities

+This site has activities such as paddleboarding, kayaking, sailing, dinghies, nature buggies (pedal cars), and mini golf.
+These are all paid and more information can be viewed in the Dinton Activity Centre's web page.

+There are also a variety of holiday camps and courses which can also be viewed on their site.
+These include sailing courses, guided paddles, and mixed sport holiday and weekend camps.